 Google has always developed its software with the cloud in mind, and everything from Gmail to Google Photos lives mostly online.
 However, you should still make sure that everything you need is in the cloud and that you don’t need anything stored on your phone (such as files downloaded from the web).

-How to reset an iOS device
+How to reset an iPhone

 Traditionally, Apple hasn’t been quite as savvy as Google when it comes to constantly syncing data to the cloud, but iCloud has improved in recent years.
 It can now store a substantial amount of information for you (from contacts to calendars) while you’re busy resetting your phone.
-When it comes time to reinstall apps, the Apple App Store will remember what you’ve paid for, so you won’t need to purchase them again.
+When it comes time to reinstall apps, Apple’s App Store will remember what you’ve paid for, so you won’t need to purchase them again.

 As for backups, iOS has a comprehensive backup option, which uses either a computer or iCloud.
 If you open Settings, tap your Apple ID at the top, and then pick iCloud, you can see the apps sending data to the web.
 You can also choose iCloud Backup from this list to make sure a backup occurred right before you decided to reset your phone.

 Before you proceed, you should also read Apple’s thorough support document on resetting iPhones, just to ensure you’ve done everything necessary.
 That document also covers how to back up your phone if you need extra help with that (iOS will actually prompt you to create a backup when you reset it, if you haven’t run one in a while).